Find Out More

 Cultural diversity is important to us.
-There is a careful blend of nationalities from all over the world whilst .the majority of our boarders are British and we have a careful blend of other nationitities from all over the world. aproximately two-thirds of the boarders are aged between 11-13 and one third between 7-10 years.
-There is a pretty even split between boys and girls as well.
+Whilst the majority of our boarders are British, we have a careful blend of other nationalities from all over the world.
+Approximately two-thirds of the boarders are aged between 11-13 and one third between 7-10 years.
+There is a fairly even split between boys and girls.

 For more information about Flexi-Boarding click here.

 We have an excellent reputation amongst the British military communities and always have a good number of boarders from military families.

 Please click here for our dedicated page on our Military Family offering.

 Mrs Wells, our Head of Boarding and House Parent, lives in family accommodation forming an integral part of the Boarding House with her husband and three children.
 Mr Wells is a full-time teacher in the school and we were delighted to tempt them away in September 2018 from Chafyn Grove Prep School where they very successfully ran the boarding house for many years.
 Mrs Wells boarded as a girl in a Prep School as her father, in the Navy, was posted around the world.

 Our House Parents are supported by house staff including Assistant House Parents, Matrons and Resident House Tutors, all providing excellent pastoral care and educational support.
 Our 24 hour Health Centre always has qualified nurses present, with doctors on call if required.
 We take well-being and mental health extremely seriously and have professional school counsellors available for consultation in the Health Centre.